What are Monoclonal Antibodies?

 Monoclonal antibodies (mAbs) are immunoglobulins that exhibit a high level of specificity toward a single antigen or epitope.
 These antibodies are produced from a single B-cell clone, resulting in identical immunoglobulins with precise binding capabilities.

-mAbs exert their mechanisms of action by specifically binding to target antigens or epitopes on cells or molecules.
-This targeted binding can block signaling pathways, interfere with protein-protein interactions, or prevent receptor-ligand interactions, leading to the modulation of cellular function and immune response. mAbs can also be engineered to serve as carriers for delivering therapeutic agents (antibody-drug conjugates; ADCs) directly to target cells, enabling selective and precise treatment delivery.
-Furthermore, certain monoclonal antibodies can trigger immune-mediated cell toxicity or disrupt tumor blood vessel formation, contributing to the inhibition of tumor growth.
+Monoclonal antibodies exert their mechanisms of action by specifically binding to target antigens or epitopes on cells or molecules.
+This targeted binding can block signaling pathways, interfere with protein-protein interactions or prevent receptor-ligand interactions, leading to the modulation of cellular function and immune response. mAbs structures can also be engineered to serve as carriers for delivering therapeutic agents (antibody-drug conjugates; ADCs) directly to target cells, enabling selective and precise treatment delivery.
+Furthermore, specific mAbs can trigger immune-mediated cell toxicity or disrupt tumor blood vessel formation, inhibiting of tumor growth.

 Types of Monoclonal Antibodies